- Invasive Species Management

 - Noxious Weeds

 Colorado is seeing a dramatic increase in noxious weeds.
-These invasive non-native plants have been introduced by accident or as ornamental plants and are devastating thousands of acres of wildlife habitat and natural areas.
-Left uncontrolled, noxious weeds will form dense mono-cultures and displace native and desirable plants.
+These invasive non-native plants have been introduced by accident or as ornamental plants.
+They are devastating thousands of acres of wildlife habitat and natural areas.
+Left uncontrolled, noxious weeds will form dense monocultures and displace native and desirable plants.
 Native plant loss affects our ecosystems including wildlife that depends on native vegetation for survival.

 Who We Are

 Invasive Species Management is the county's program tasked with providing invasive species education and awareness to our landowners and to ensure compliance with the Colorado Noxious Weed Act.

 What We Do

 Jeffco Invasive Species Management provides technical assistance to private and public landowners to help them develop management strategies for their property.
 Invasive Species Management helps landowners comply with the requirements of the Colorado Noxious Weed Act.